vishalniit/SitecoreItemWebAPI-CoreSync1.0/packages/SitecoreItemWebAPICoreSync-1.0/ReadMe.md

 This is Sitecore package using which you can enhance the Existing Sitecore Item Web API 1.2.
 This package has a pre-requisite which is to install SitecoreItemWebApi 1.2.
-Remember SitecoreItemWebApi 1.2 is integral part off Sitecore Package starting from Sitecore 7.2, in other words than you don't need to install pre-requisiste mentioned above.
-This package is tested in 7.0, 7.1, 7.2 it should work in Sitecore 6.5 and 6.6 also though it is not gauranted.
+Remember SitecoreItemWebApi 1.2 is integral part off Sitecore Package starting from Sitecore 7.2, in other words than you don't need to install pre-requisite mentioned above.
+This package is tested in 7.0, 7.1, 7.2 it should work in Sitecore 6.5 and 6.6 also though it is not guaranteed.